Live-in care FAQs

 From the moment you wake, whatever your morning routine is, your live-in carer will be there to support you.

-Whether you want a wakeup call with your morning cup of tea or a full English prepared for when you arise or assistance with personal care, which can include toileting, bathing and getting dressed, a live-in carer will be there by your side.
+Whether you want a wakeup call with your morning cup of tea or a full English breakfast prepared for when you arise or assistance with personal care, which can include toileting, bathing and getting dressed, a live-in carer will be there by your side.

 If you require help with getting out of bed and moving safely around the home, your live-in carer can help with this.
 Bluebird Care live-in carers are well-trained in using equipment such as of hoists, and are experienced with transferring you from your bed to a walking frame or a wheelchair.